DinarWakala/dinarwakala.github.io/README.md

 ### About Us

+This project is being developed on open source principles as a community effort, led by a group of volunteers and activists associated with the Gold Dinar Movement.
+The primary sponsor of the project (the author), is Muhammad Asif Shiraz, the founder of Dinar Wakala LLC, a private for-profit company registered in the great state of Texas.
+Dinar Wakala is the producer of the very first Islamic Gold Dinar in the American Continents.
+Other notables coins produced and sold by us include the silver 10 Dirham honoring the famous civil rights leader, Malcolm X.

+The purpose of this project is to develop a framework for developing an alternative financial system, with gold-based banking-like institutions operating in a cooperating network of transmission, much like the older Hawala system.

+The idea behind Dinar Wakala was to promote sound money in the American Muslim community, and introduce them to the concepts of Riba and Islamic economic system.

+This project is the
-eGold is an independent organization working to introduce a Gold-Backed banking-like institution in the country.
+introduce a Gold-Backed banking-like institution in the country.
 The idea behind eGold is to demonstrate to the world how such a system can operate and still be profitable, while complying with the three guiding tenets of fully Shariah-Compliance.
 These were:
 Commodity-backed (gold and silver)
 Riba-Free transactions
 Gharar-free operation (Full reserve)